 How much does it cost you to acquire a new lead in any given channel?

-Knowing the cost to acquire a client in your business is the basis of your marketing budget, so it’s a crucial metric to know and track.
-Combined with other business metrics this will determine whether your business will make a profit.
+Knowing the cost to acquire a client in your business is the basis of your marketing budget, so it’s crucial data to add to your ROI analysis.
+Combined with other ad data, this will determine whether your business will make a profit.

 Ideally, you’ll want to get a sense for which mix of ad channels (Search, Facebook, Display) work best for your clients in the industries you focus on.
 Then you’ll be able to better optimize your ad budget going forward.